majjoha/dolphy/README.md

     # template engine is specified, it will simply default to ERB.
     app.settings[:template_engine] = :haml

+    # You can also specify a view path where Dolphy will look for views.
+It is
+    # by default set to `./views/`.
+    app.settings[:view_path] = "./somewhere/else/views/"

     # Configurations are available to the rest of the application defined in the
     # router block, so we could for instance define a title.
+Basically, you can
+    # give the settings hash any key value pair that you might find useful to
+    # store for later use.
     app.settings[:title] = "Building things with Dolphy"
   end